-I remember one particular night of trying to break my son’s will.
-We wanted him to go to sleep on his own.
+I remember one particular night of attempting cry it out.
+We wanted our son to go to sleep on his own.
 He cried and screamed and never gave up on the idea that he didn’t want to be alone.
 Four brutal, brutal hours later, at midnight, bleary eyed, full of confusion and sadness, I asked myself and my wife, “why are we doing this”?
 With other kids, this would not have happened.
 After 10 min, 20 min… and hour, they would have just gone to sleep.
 I was told that if I stuck with it he would just go to sleep.
 I was told that eventually he would go to sleep.
 I believed that this was the right thing to do, so I kept going.
 I was told I needed to do this.
 So, my resolve was strong, he needed to go to sleep on his own.

 But, it was his will, his strength, and his undying desire to be close to us that forced me to come face to face with what was happening, with what I was doing.
 “Why I am willing to cause such pain and distress in my sweet little son to do this?
 Whose idea was this?
 Why do we do this?
 This is when all the questions started percolating up…and they haven’t stopped since.
 The veil was lifted.
 Any conventional parenting practice is up for debate as far as I’m concerned.
 If crying it out is an example of good parenting, then what else are we doing in the name of good parenting?